dcs1997/shivering-boundary-7873/README.md

 # shivering-boundary-7873
 Automated Student registration System.

+Description:  In a Educational Institute every year  technology trainings are conducted during summer and winter season.
+Students are enrolled in different courses under different technology track like- Android, Java ,JEE, PHP, Oracle etc. This automated application help Institute to enroll students efficiently, create batches under a course and allocates the students  in a batch .

 In this project i have created Registration/Login for admin panel and for Students. the functionality i added in Student panel are
 1. Register new Student